MAKE A DONATION

 Long-term treatment side effects including; weight gain, acne, indigestion, cataracts, osteoporosis (thinning of the bones), deterioration of the head of the thigh bone and diabetes.
 To reduce the side effects of Prednisolone other medication is taken such as an antacid Omeprazole or Lansoprazole, tablets for bone protection Alendronic acid and calcium supplements.

-Azathioprine (also known as Immuran), Methotrexate and Mycophenolate (cellcept) are all considered to be equally effective at suppressing the immune system.
+Azathioprine (also known as Immuran), Methotrexate and Mycophenolate (cellcept) have similar efficacy when it comes to suppressing the immune system.
 They all have side effects that are well understood, but need to be explained to you before you take the medication.

 A certain percentage of patients will either not tolerate or relapse whilst on the above medications.
 If this happens, your doctor will consider a different medication to try and prevent relapses.